iter8-tools/iter8/doc_files/iter8_bookinfo_istio.md

-# Canary releases with iter8 on Kubernetes and Istio
+# Automated canary releases with iter8 on Kubernetes and Istio

 This tutorial shows you how _iter8_ can be used to perform canary releases by gradually shifting traffic to a canary version of a microservice.
 In the first part of the tutorial, we will walk you through a case where the canary version performs as expected and, therefore, takes over from the previous version at the end.
 In the second part, we will deal with a canary version that is not satisfactory, in which case _iter8_ will roll back to the previous version.